Sicily: Land of Contrasts

 Several things I've learned (or been reminded of) so far:

-1) Don't bring too much with you in terms of clothes, supplies, and expectations.
+1) Don't bring too much with you in terms of luggage or expectations.
 They become a burden.
 Travel lightly and You can't take it with you seem good mottos.

 2) Having an adventure means having bad and unwelcome things happen as part of the ride.